Virligri11/blogcodestore/source/_posts/deploy-with-netlify.md

 git rm -f path/to/submodule
 ```

 If the file still exist.
-I suggest that moving the file to other folder then delete the `.git` file and add it again.
+I suggest that moving the file to other folder then delete the `.git` file and add it to thethemes again.